SystemsGenetics/GEMmaker/docs/configuration.rst

 - ``params``: Parameters for input files, output files, and software.
 - ``profiles``: Example profiles for running on different environments such as an HPC system.

 The following sections give detailed information on each parameter in ``nextflow.config``.
-Refer to the `Nextflow documentation <https://www.nextflow.io/docs/latest/config.html#config-profiles>`__ for more information on the language of the config file, and what HPC environments are supported.
+Refer to the `Nextflow documentation <https://www.nextflow.io/docs/latest/config.html#config-profiles>`__ for more information on the language of the config file.

 Input
 ~~~~~